Todd Heap: Baltimore Ravens

 Heap was injured in the second week of the 2004 season, in a game against the Pittsburgh Steelers.
 He returned in Week 13, but missed the final game of the season.
 He finished the season with 303 yards and three touchdowns in six games.
 He returned healthy and ready to play in the 2005 season.
 The Ravens team suffered numerous injuries to their starters, and ended the season 6–10.
 Heap caught 75 passes for 855 yards and seven touchdowns.

-In 2006 he would begin catching passes from former rival, former Pro Bowl quarterback Steve McNair.
+In 2006 he would begin catching passes from former rival and Pro Bowl quarterback Steve McNair.
 It would also prove to be the Ravens best regular season, as they won the AFC North for the second time in franchise history with a record of 13–3.
 Heap caught 73 passes for 765 yards and six touchdowns.
 Heap missed 10 games in the 2007 season due to injury, and caught only 23 passes, amassing 239 yards and one touchdown.
 In 2008, he collected 35 receptions for 403 yards and three touchdowns.
 The Ravens advanced to the AFC Championship Game for the first time since the 2000 season, but would lose to the Steelers.

 Heap played through numerous injuries in the 2009 season, yet had 53 receptions for 593 yards and six touchdowns, and twice scored two touchdowns in a single game.
 The Ravens finished 9–7, losing in the second round of the playoffs to the Indianapolis Colts.
 He built on his success from the previous year in 2010, going on to have one of the best seasons of his career.
 In 12 games, he notched 37 receptions for 546 yards, and five touchdowns, one being a career long 65-yard touchdown.
 In a Week 13 match-up with the Steelers, he suffered a pulled hamstring on the first offensive snap for Baltimore, taking him out of the game.
 As a precaution, he missed the next three weeks, not wanting to re-aggravate or worsen the injury.

 On July 25, 2011, the day the NFL announced the Collective Bargaining Agreement, the Ravens announced they would be releasing him once free agency began.
 He was officially released on July 28.